gugucuquinha2/SmoothTilt/README.md

 <br>

-**Note:** This sample project includes a unity package so you can use this "plugin" in your own projects.
+**Note:** This sample project includes a unity package so you can use this in other projects.

 <br>